 Outpatient Practice Sites

-Distinguished by its close proximity to Penn State Milton S. Hershey Medical Center, this site’s fourteen attending physicians have diverse interests, including sports medicine, acupuncture, and research in addition to working with residents.
-The clinic’s population of suburban, middle-income patients, many of whom have private insurance, support a balanced mix of patient age groups and maternity care.
-A nearby nursing home, notable population of Medicaid patients, and identity as the outpatient site for Penn State College of Medicine student health enhances diversity.
-Resident teaching and learning opportunities are facilitated by the presence of first, second, third, and fourth year College of Medicine medical students on clerkship rotations and on-site X-ray capability.
-Nearby are a coffee shop, a restaurant, and a pizzeria as well as Briarcrest Square, which is a popular housing option among residents of the Family Medicine Residency as well as the forty other Medical Center residency programs.
+Distinguished by its close proximity to Penn State Milton S. Hershey Medical Center, this site's fourteen attending physicians have diverse interests, including sports medicine, acupuncture, and research, in addition to working with residents.
+The practice site's population is primarily suburban and middle-income, with a notable population of patients receiving government assistance for insurance.
+Resident exposure to a diverse group of patients of various ages is rounded out by maternity care and patients from a nearby assisted living facility.
+Resident teaching and learning opportunities are facilitated by the presence of first, second, third, and fourth year College of Medicine students on clerkship rotations.
+The practice site also boasts on-site lab phlebotomy and X-ray capability.
+A coffee shop, a restaurant, and a pizzeria are nearby.
+Additionally, Fishburn Road Medical Group is just down the street from Hershey Medical Center and Briarcrest Square, which is a popular housing option among residents of the Family Medicine Residency as well as the forty other Medical Center residency programs.
 This site is an NCQA designated Patient-Centered Medical Home.

 Founded in 1963 through a gift from the Milton S. Hershey Foundation, Penn State Milton S. Hershey Medical Center is one of the leading teaching hospitals in the country.
 Its physicians and nurses are known for providing innovative patient care using state-of-the-art technology in a family-focused manner.
 Residents are assisted in their patient care duties by a large, high-caliber nursing staff that has been nationally recognized for quality as a Magnet® hospital, a designation given only to 5 percent of hospitals nationally.
 Faculty physicians also have a reputation for excellence as 171 were selected for the most recent Best Doctors in America® list.
 Of those, sixteen work in the Department of Family and Community Medicine.
 Complementing the highly recognized clinical staff is a highly recognized Information Technology system.
 Health Imaging & IT Magazine has repeatedly named the Medical Center as a "Top Connected Healthcare Facility" based on its use of digital imaging technology and information systems to facilitate better workflow and patient care and reduce overall costs.